-International students must submit the International Student Certification of Finances to be considered for institutional financial aid.
+International students must submit the International Student Financial Aid Application and International Student Certification of Finances to be considered for institutional financial aid.

 Financial aid is awarded on an annual basis; thus a student must reapply each year to be considered for aid.
-The priority deadline to submit an aid application for the fall term is February 15 for incoming students.
+The priority deadline to submit a FAFSA for the fall term is February 15 for incoming students.
 The priority deadline is March 15 for returning students.
-The application deadline for students who begin their attendance in the winter or spring terms is one week before the start of classes.
-Applications for financial aid received after the priority deadlines will be considered, however, institutional funds are limited and may not be available after these dates.
+The FAFSA deadline for students who begin their attendance in the winter or spring terms is one week before the start of classes.
+FAFSAs received after the priority deadlines will be fully considered for federal aid eligibility, however, institutional funds are limited and may not be available after these dates.